dangirsh/libjulia.el/README.md

 ## Install the Emacs package

-With your freshly-built Emacs launched with the above instructions, you should now clone this repository somewhere in your emacs load path.
-Then evaluate `(require 'julia)` and go through the first-load compilation phase (with lots of gcc warnings spewed, sorry I'm not as good as -Wall wants me to be).
+With your freshly-built Emacs launched with the above instructions, you should now clone this repository somewhere in your Emacs load path.
+Then evaluate `(require 'julia)` and go through the first-load compilation phase (with lots of `gcc` warnings spewed, sorry I'm not as good as -Wall wants me to be).
 If successful, `julia-core.so` should be compiled and loaded into your Emacs process.
 Your `*Messages*` buffer should contain the line:

     Loading .../julia/julia-core.so (module)...done

-Verify further by trying to call one of the functions exposed by `julia-core.so` from Elisp.
+Verify further by trying to call one of the functions exposed by `julia-core.so` from Emacs Lisp.
 For example:

     (julia-eval "\"Julia knows pi: $pi\"")